rxshmi-p/PersonalFinanceDash/README.md

 ## Background

 I have created a Python based web application dashboard on Streamlit to gain better insight of my spending habits.
-This web app is using personal spending data that I have collected for 9 months to analyze and vizualize spending patterns, as well as predict future spending.
+This web app is using personal spending data that I have collected for 9 months to analyze and visualize spending patterns, as well as predict future spending.

 ## How it Works
 Page 1: Dashboard